 No. 19 Washington 42, Oregon State 3

 The Huskies (7-3 overall, 6-1 Pac-10) won their fourth straight since losing 54-20 at Notre Dame last month.
-They defeated Oregon State, a 23-point underdog, for the ninth straight time and for the 19th time in 20 games.
+They beat Oregon State, a 23-point underdog, for the ninth straight time and for the 19th time in 20 games.

 The Beavers (1-8, 1-6), suffering through their 26th consecutive losing season, were held without a touchdown for the second time in five games.
-They were stopped on the 1-yard line in the opening quarter.

-Huard completed 14-of-26 passes for 221 yards.
+Huard, a 6-foot-5 freshman whose passing has been secondary to Dillon’s running in the Huskies’ offense this year, completed 14-of-26 passes for 221 yards.
 His four touchdown passes gave him 11 for the season.

 Huard had scoring passes of 34 and 29 yards to Jerome Pathon in the third quarter after passing 22 yards to Cam Cleeland and 7 yards to Cam Kissel in the final minute of the first half.